rudderlabs/rudder-sdk-js/CONTRIBUTING.md

 ### How to build the SDK

-- Look for run scripts in the `package.json` file for getting the browser minified and non-minified builds.
-The builds are updated in the `dist` folder of the directory.
+- Look for run scripts in the `package.json` file for getting the builds.
+The builds are updated in the `dist` directory of corresponding package directories.
 Among the others, some of the important ones are:

-  - `npm run build:browser`: This outputs **rudder-analytics.min.js**.
+  - `npm run build:browser:modern`: This outputs **dist/cdn/modern** folder that contains the CDN package contents.
-  - `npm run build:npm`: This outputs **rudder-sdk-js** folder that contains the npm package contents.
+  - `npm run build:npm:modern`: This outputs **dist/npm/modern** folder that contains the NPM package contents.
-  - `npm run build:integration:all`: This outputs **integrations** folder that contains the integrations.
+  - `npm run build:integrations`: This outputs **dist/cdn/legacy** and **dist/cdn/modern** folders that contains the integration SDKs.

 > We use **rollup** to build our SDKs.
-The configurations for them are present in `rollup-configs` folder.

-- For adding or removing integrations, modify the imports in `index.js` under the `src/integrations` folder.
+Each package directory contains the configuration for it in `rollup.config.mjs`.

 ## Committing

+Please raise a pull request from your forked repository to the `develop` branch of the main repository.

-We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
+We prefer squash commits so that all changes from a branch are committed to `develop` branch as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.

 ## Installing and setting up RudderStack